aresdevo/animaide/README.md

 >
 >   ![sticky handles](images/sticky_handles.gif)
 >
->   This used to be a bug but now that improved API tools took that away, I thought to bring it back because can be
+>   This used to be a bug but now that improved API tools took that away I thought to bring it back because can be
->   at times.
-Basically, when active the key handles are left behind when the keyframe points are modified if the
+>   usefull at times.
+Basically, when active the key handles are left behind when the keyframe points are modified if
->   handle type is either "free" or "aligned".
+>   the handle type is either "free" or "aligned".
 >   This is a simple use case for this tool:
 >
 >   ![sticky handles use case](images/sticky_handles_use_case.gif)